AndyBoWu/xsafe/README.md

 **Block NSFW content on Twitter/X • Zero data collection • Local processing only**

 XSafe is a privacy-focused Chrome extension that blocks NSFW images and videos on Twitter/X timeline without collecting any personal data.
-All processing happens locally on your device.
+All processing happens locally on your device with optimized performance.

 ## 🚀 Features

 - **🛡️ NSFW Protection**: Block inappropriate images and videos on Twitter/X timeline
-- **🎯 Timeline Focused**: Specifically designed for X.com main timeline content
+- **🎯 Twitter/X Focused**: Specifically designed for X.com and Twitter.com content
 - **📊 Privacy-First**: No data collection, tracking, or external servers
-- **⚙️ Simple Controls**: Easy toggle switches for videos and images
+- **⚙️ Simple Toggle**: Easy Safe Mode switch - one toggle for complete protection
 - **🔒 Local Processing**: Everything processed on your device only
-- **⚡ Lightweight**: Minimal impact on Twitter/X browsing performance
+- **⚡ Optimized Performance**: Lightweight with 2-second scanning for fast content detection
+- **🎨 Compact Placeholders**: Twitter-native styled placeholders that don't disrupt timeline flow
+- **🔧 Click to Reveal**: Option to reveal filtered content when needed
+- **🚫 Profile Picture Protection**: Smart filtering that excludes avatars and UI elements

 ## 🎯 Perfect For